-Welcome to Part 7 of my series on stress and its impact on first responder situational awareness.
+Welcome to Part 7 of my series on stress and its impact on situational awareness.
 I appreciate all the very nice comments I have received by email, Facebook, Twitter and LinkedIn.
 Keep them coming.
 Your messages inspire and motivate me more than you can ever imagine.
 Thank you so much!

-In the previous segment I talked about auditory exclusion and introduced you to sensory integration (including the McGurk Effect) and its impact on first responder situational awareness.
+In the previous segment I talked about auditory exclusion and introduced you to sensory integration (including the McGurk Effect) and its impact on situational awareness.
 If you’ve spent time reading through the articles on this website or if you have attended one of my Mental Management of Emergencies programs you know your brain is truly an amazing, yet fallible, organ.
 That theme continues in this contribution as I talk about your vulnerability to suffer from information and sensory overload under stress.

 Your brain is awesome at capturing, processing, storing and recalling information.
 But it has limitations, especially when it comes to memory under stress.
 There are four steps in the process of developing a memory: Encoding, storage, retrieval and forgetting.
 The process is quite complex.
 Perhaps I’ll dedicate a future article to walking readers through the complete process of memory formation.
 But for now, I am going to focus on the first step, encoding.
 Let’s explore the capacity of your brain to process sensory stimuli into short-term information stores.
 This is what neuroscience calls working memory.

 You have many kinds of memory.
 For the sake of this contribution the two I will compare are short-term (working memory) and long-term memory.
 Think of working memory as being all of those things currently on your mind at this moment.
 Some of those things are events that have just occurred, sounds that you currently hear, or temporary memories that have come down from the long-term storage bins, residing momentarily in your short term memory while you think or talk about something.